 Attending a funeral

 In England and Wales, the government has advised 30 people can attend a funeral.
 This guidance could change if your area goes into ‘local lockdown’.

 As every venue may have different rules on how many are allowed at a funeral service, your local funeral director will be able to let you know how many attendees your chosen funeral venue allows.

-How many people can attend a funeral in Scotland and Wales?
+How many people can attend a funeral in Scotland?